I Like Accounting

 5. No alternative use - The item is so specialized that the lender won't be able to find any other use for it after the lease.

-Question Shady corp., the mysterious pencil vendor, is trying to classify its lease as either an operating or finance lease.
+Romeo Industries, the infamous unicycle manufacturer, is trying to classify its lease as either an operating or finance lease.
 The firm's accountants are fairly sure they are dealing with an operating lease, but they were stumped by this one fact:

 Is the company dealing with an operating lease or a finance lease?